 Learn how conversational turns link to better brain development!

-Three studies published this year have validated the relationship between conversational turns and brain development, reaching similar conclusions in very different ways.
+Three studies published in 2018 have validated the relationship between conversational turns and brain development, reaching similar conclusions in very different ways.
 Join us for a discussion with the lead researchers on the studies, Drs.
 Jill Gilkerson and Rachel Romeo, moderated by Shannon Rudisill of the Early Childhood Funders Collaborative.
 Boost your understanding of this critical research and learn more about how to put it into practice to support parents, caregivers, and teachers.
-Come prepared with questions for our panelists or submit them ahead of time to firstname.lastname@example.org.

 About Dr. Gilkerson’s longitudinal research